 Another reason why vets tend to prefer oral treatments is that there is less room for human error.
 With oral treatments, efficacy is generally guaranteed so long as your dog swallows the chew (or tablet) and doesn't vomit soon after.
 Topical treatments, on the other hand, require a little more skill with application, and won't work if your dog gets wet up to 48 hours afterwards, or if you apply to the wrong part of the fur.
 Because many topicals need to be absorbed through the skin in order to work, the pet owner needs to ensure the liquid is applied onto the skin - just splatting it onto the outer layer of fur won't work.

 Do topical flea treatments get absorbed through the skin?
 This is a common question and unfortunately the answer differs depending on the product.
 While most topical treatments need to get absorbed through the skin in order to work (which is why you need to part the fur so well!), some products work by dispersing along the outside of the coat, in the fatty lipid layer of your pet's natural skin oils.
 For more detail about a particular product, we recommend checking with the manufacturer.

 To summarise, here are the pro's and cons of each:

 There are now flea and tick prevention products to suit a whole range of schedules.
-Some brands only need to be given every 3 or 4 months.
+Some brands only need to be given every 3, 4 or 6 months.
 This is extremely convenient if you are also giving a 3-monthly wormer.
-Bravecto chewables or Seresto are good examples of a 3 monthly flea and tick treatments.

 However, there are still plenty of people who prefer to give a monthly treatment, as they might find it easier to remember, or perhaps they are already giving monthly heart worm tablets and it lines up well with this.
 Simparica is a good example of a monthly flea and tick treatment.